 - Beginning in 2019 and accelerating drastically in 2020, CEOs have left their companies and dumped their stock. (record numbers, particularly in 2019 when the economy was churning).

 - 18 December 2019 - The House impeached Donald Trump.
 Remember, he was a danger to the universe and could not be allowed to remain, it was 'that serious', remember the words?

-- 31 December 2019 - Reports of a new repository illness in Wuhan China.
+- 31 December 2019 - Reports of a new respiratory illness in Wuhan China.

 - Late January 2020 - Wuhan is cordoned and isolated.